MikeChunko/Rogue/README.md

 Left, a: Move to the left\
 Down, s: Move down\
 Right, d: Move to the right\
-1 thru 5: Use the appropriate inventory slot\
+1-5: Use the appropriate inventory slot\
 Enter: Toggle fullscreen\
 Esc: Exit the game\
 g: Generate a new level (preserves player stats)\